How to recognise the signs of excessive ear wax build-up

 Reduced hearing or feeling of fullness

 Have you noticed that your hearing is worse than usual?
 Or perhaps your ears feel full, like you’re wearing ear plugs, even though you’re not.
-This could be because a blockage of ear wax is preventing your perception and conduction of external sounds – much like a pair of ear plugs would.
+This could be because a blockage of ear wax is preventing your perception and conduction of external sounds – much like wearing a pair of ear plugs would.

 Itching or discomfort